 About 10 percent of cases of ovarian cancer are genetic.
 This means there’s likely a family history of this disease.
 Women at higher risk can have a test to evaluate the mutations in their genes BRCA1 and BRCA2.
 It’s a simple blood test to determine her risk of cancer but can also determine if she’s already at an early stage of it.

 Read about The Side Effects of Ovarian Cancer

 3. Detection tests in advanced stages

-- Removal of the ovaries and fallopian tubes,
+- The removal of the ovaries and fallopian tubes

-- Biopsy or dissection of the aortic and pelvic lymph nodes,
+- A biopsy or dissection of the aortic and pelvic lymph nodes